LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 To update all registries, use the ``registries::update/0`` predicate.
 To update a single registry, use the ``registries::update/1-2`` predicates.
-After updating, you can use the ``packs::outdated/0`` predicate to list any outdated packs.
+After updating, you can use the ``packs::outdated/0-1`` predicates to list any outdated packs.

 Registries can also be deleted using the ``registries::delete/1-2`` predicate.
 By default, any registries with installed packs cannot be